lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

   ~~~
   if you are running the first iteration.

   Let now U=10 eV and J=0.7 eV be the Hubbard on-site interaction and Hunds coupling respectively, and n=9 the nominal occupancy (n=9 for cuprates).
-Then launch lmfdmft with the command
+Then launch **lmfdmft** with the command
   ~~~
   lmfdmft lsco -vnk=4 --rs=1,0 --ldadc=82.2 -job=1
   ~~~
   where 82.2 is the double counting according to the formula Edc=U(n-1/2)-J(n-1)/2.
-The hybridization function Delta is stored in delta.lsco (first column are Matsubaras energies and then five d-channels with real and imaginary parts).The impurity levels are recorded in eimp1.lsco
+The hybridization function Delta is stored in *delta.lsco* (first column are Matsubaras energies and then five d-channels with real and imaginary parts).The impurity levels are recorded in *eimp1.lsco*

-* Prepare and launch the ctqmc run
+* **Prepare and launch the ctqmc run**
-  At the X iteration you can launch the following commands
+  At the Xth iteration you can launch the following commands
   ~~~
   mkdir itX_qmcrun                                 # the running folder
   cp qmcinput/*   itX_qmcrun/                      # copy input files and relevant executables